Retribution Shyeel Light Warjack

 - Field Dependent - If this model's Generator is crippled, it loses Apparition and Phantasmal Field

-- Phantasmal Field - This model gains DEF against ranged and magic attacks for each focus on it.
+- Phantasmal Field - A Chimera gains +1 DEF against ranged and magic attacks for each focus point on it.

 - Apparition - This model may be placed 2" from its current location during the Control Phase.